 An analysis of the costs involved with a fractional CMO vs. an in-house team

-Budgeting in the galaxy: Weighing the costs
+Budgeting in the Galaxy: Weighing the costs

 On one hand, assembling a full-time in-house marketing team is like orchestrating a large-scale space mission.
 Navigating the financial universe of marketing can be as complicated as planning an interstellar trip.
 The financial commitment is significant: you’re looking at salaries for a diverse crew of professionals, from content creators to data analysts.
-It is important that each team member receives a competitive salary as well as benefits such as health insurance, paid leave, and retirement plans in addition to their competitive salaries.
+It is essential that each team member receives a competitive salary as well as benefits such as health insurance, paid leave, and retirement plans in addition to their competitive salaries.

 Alternatively, you can hire a fractional Chief Marketing Officer (CMO) on this galactic journey.
-An experienced astronaut consultant can be hired for certain missions, and a fractional CMO brings years of experience and expertise without the commitment of a full-time CMO.
-In most cases, health benefits, 401(k) contributions, and other employee-related expenses are excluded from the fee that you pay only for the time and services you use.
+An experienced astronaut consultant can be hired for specific missions, and a fractional CMO brings years of experience and expertise without the commitment of a full-time CMO.
+In most cases, health benefits, 401(k) contributions, and other employee-related expenses are excluded from the fee you pay only for the time and services you use.

 Investing in Intangible Treasures: More Than Monetary Savings